| DAD'S MEMORIES as

 Governor, and who grows to look more like a Kentucky Colonel every day, was

 an honored guest and speaker.
+It must

 be confessed, however, that the audiences consisted principally of a few